sayoojcyriac/spring-boot-k8-basics/README.md

 # spring-boot-k8-basics

 This module contains two Java Spring boot services, Hello-World and Roger-Hello.
-This is a simple demo project to demostrate how the two services communicate in a K8s cluster.
+This is a simple demo project which shows how the two services communicate in a K8s cluster.

 **Hello-World pod => POD1** <br />
 **Roger-Hello pod => POD2** <br />